magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-i18n.md

 <h3 id="m2devgde-xlate-severalpacks">Configure multiple packages for a language</h3>
 To help you to make your store more flexible, you can upload several language packages for the same language in your store.
 Thus, you can use different custom packages for different parts of your store because the system compiles a single pack from all packages that are available for a language.

-To enable additional package for existing language, name the new package any name except for an existing language code name (to avoid confusion).
+To enable an additional package for an existing language, name the new package any name except for an existing language code name (to avoid confusion).
 Specify configurations of a package in the language package's `language.xml` meta-information file as discussed in the the next section.

 <h3 id="config-cli-subcommands-xlate-pack-meta">Add meta-information to the language package</h3>
 Language package meta-information consists of the following: